 SS: In your experience, what are the main reasons for volunteering for research?
 And how does an IRB advocate for participant safety?

-People who are interested in participation in a research study are typically motivated by two reasons.
+People who are interested in participating in a research study are typically motivated by two reasons.
 The first motivation for patients is often self-seeking.
-People often think “this is something new, and I’m not doing as well as I’d like, or my child is not doing so well, if it’s new it must be something better.”
+People often think “This is something new, and I’m not doing as well as I’d like, or my child is not doing so well, if it’s new it must be something better.”
 Clinical research by its nature is an investigation and you cannot promise anyone that they are going to be better because you don’t know the outcome of your investigation yet.
-And that’s an important consideration for an ethics board – to ensure that all those communications follow the requirement to be honest and upfront with no promise of benefit.
+And that’s an important consideration for an ethics board – to ensure that all those communications follow the requirement, to be honest, and upfront with no promise of benefit.
 It’s not marketing, it’s not selling.

 In other cases, people might volunteer for studies to gain access to treatments that are not affordable and often not covered by government programs, such as some of the newer anti-inflammatories or targeted anti-cancer treatments.